Oregon Ducks football: All-time bowl record

 From the 2004 Holiday Bowl through the January 2016 Alamo Bowl, Oregon had played in 11 consecutive bowl games, its longest streak.
 The Ducks failed to make a bowl game at the end of the 2016 season, snapping the streak.
 From the 1989 Independence Bowl through the January 2016 Alamo Bowl, Oregon had played in bowl games for 23 of 27 seasons, missing only the 1991, 1993, 1996, and 2004 seasons.

 Oregon played in five BCS bowl games, including four consecutive BCS bowl games from 2009 to 2012, tied for first in consecutive BCS appearances in the BCS era.

+†Indicates BCS, or CFP / New Years' Six bowl.

 Playoffs

 Oregon was selected as the second seed in the inaugural College Football Playoff following the 2014 season, and defeated the defending national champions, third seed Florida State, in the 2015 Rose Bowl.
 In the CFP national championship game, they fell to fourth seeded Ohio State, finishing number two in the country.
+Oregon was selected as the first seed in the inaugural 12 team College Football Playoff following the 2024 season after finishing 13-0 in the regular season.
+They fell to Ohio State in a rematch in the Quarter-Finals, a team that they beat during the regular season 32-31.

 Rivalries

 Oregon State

-The rivalry game with Oregon State was originally called the "Oregon Classic" or the "State Championship Game."
+The Oregon–Oregon State football rivalry (formerly and still colloquially known as the "Civil War") is an American college football rivalry game played annually in the state of Oregon between the Ducks of the University of Oregon in Eugene and the Beavers of Oregon State University in Corvallis.